 Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision-maker in making decisions regarding resource allocation and assessing performance.
 Our chief operating decision-maker, our CEO, reviews financial information presented for each of our segments.
-We consider ourselves to have two reporting segments, specifically the Biopharm Division and the Neuromodulation Division.
+We have two reporting segments, specifically the Biopharm Division and the Neuromodulation Division.
 Neither division is revenue producing.

-The Neuromodulation Division and the Biopharm Division incurred \$2.1 million, and \$19.1 million respectively in operating expenses.
-The Neuromodulation Division includes \$1.5 million and the Biopharm Division \$12.4 million of the \$13.9 million consolidated net loss, inclusive of the \$6.9 million gain on bargain purchase.
-The Neuromodulation Division includes \$2.1 million of total assets.
+During the year ended December 31, 2023, the Neuromodulation Division and the Biopharm Division incurred operating expenses of \$5.4 million and \$21.6 million, respectively.
+During the year ended December 31, 2023, consolidated net loss for the Neuromodulation Division was \$5.4 million and for the Biopharm Division was \$20.3 million.
+As of December 31, 2023, total assets for the Neuromodulation Division and the Biopharm Division was \$1.4 million and \$44.4 million, respectively.